 Veritas College International has developed the theory and practice of Integrated Leadership Development (ILD) to equip believers, ministry leaders and church leaders for ministry.

-Integrated Leadership Development seeks to provide a philosophy of theological education that will serve the church in the twenty-first century.
-Such a philosophy should fulfill two main conditions: It should be faithful to the biblical principles of theological education and it should be relevant to the needs of a changing church in a changing society.
-The interplay between these two requirements should become clear as the different characteristics of ILD are discussed.
-Veritas is committed to ongoing discussion regarding the ILD philosophy in order to ensure its continual reformation and lasting effectiveness for leadership training.
+Integrated Leadership Development provides a way of training to serve the church in the twenty first century.
+We believe training should be faithful to biblical principles and be relevant to the needs of a changing church in a changing society.
+Veritas is committed to the ongoing development of ILD to ensure it remains biblical and relevant.

 1. Integrated into the life of the church

 1.1 Training in the context of church life